DPalit/DPalit.github.io/_posts/2016-09-26-My-Project.md

-# Summary of Project 4: Salary Prediction for Data Professionals
+# Project 4: Salary Prediction for Data Professionals

 In this project we are trying to gauge the industry factors that influence the pay scale of professionals in the field of Data Science.
 This information is considered to be a valuable information for hiring firms.